 If I don’t need a Pap smear, do I still have to come in for a checkup every year?

-Sara Sarraf, MD, practices at our West End location.
-Dr. Sarraf is board certified in obstetrics and gynecology and has a certification in pediatric and adolescent gynecology.
+Sara Sarraf, MD, practices at the Virginia Women’s Center West End location.
+Dr. Sarraf is board certified in obstetrics and gynecology and has a passion for pediatric and adolescent gynecology.
 To make an appointment with her or any of our healthcare providers, call 804.288.4084 or go online—virginiawomenscenter.com.